Vendors are the new oil, so be ready to manage them. Increasing landscape infographics of startup vendors is only the first signal.

-Trust.
+- Trust.
 How do you know you can trust this company?
-The fact they appear on a landscape is already a sign of recognition.
-And most of them have testimonials and trusted customers on their website.
+The fact that they appear in a landscape is already a sign of recognition.
+And most of them have testimonials from trusted customers on their websites.
 Early adopters will jump quicker than others.

-Locked in.
-Once we have invested on the collaboration (integration in the process, learning), there is a higher cost to switch.
-We feel this risk upfront, and it is always easier at short-term not to switch.
+- Locked in.
+Once we have invested in the collaboration (integration in the process, learning), there is a higher cost to switch.
+We feel this risk upfront, and it is always easier in the short-term to not switch.
 Therefore, we keep using Excel for everything until the pain is sufficiently high.

 Vendors are always worth it

 Let’s face it.
-Most of our company processes are relatively standard.
-It is quicker that way to recruit and on-board efficiently employees with experience.
+Most of our company’s processes are relatively standard.
+It is quicker that way to recruit and on-board efficient employees with experience.
 So, it makes sense to have dedicated tools for each process.
-And these tools should be developed by external Vendors that can sell to this market.
+And these tools should be developed by external Vendors that can sell them to this market.

 And it is the case already.
-According to Blissfully, the number of SaaS apps being used proliferates steadily by ~30 percent year over year, for all company size.
+According to Blissfully, the number of SaaS apps used steadily increases by ~30% year over year for all company sizes.
 A huge number.
 Companies are using best-of-breed apps.
-These apps are excelling in one specialization, managing or solving a specific pain point with high standard.
+These apps excel in one specialization, managing or solving a specific pain point with high standards.

 And it won’t stop.
-The Artificial Intelligence technology gives vendors an edge, since they possess large and varied data sets.
+Artificial Intelligence technology gives vendors an edge, since it possesses large and varied data sets.
 And the open-source movement has simplified the integration of a huge number of software libraries during product development.

 Vendor Management vs Vendor Risk Management

 This new economy creates a complex ecosystem.
-A company can thrive only if it has the culture and the processes to find, choose and integrate quickly the vendors with best fit.
-These vendors can have off-the-shelves product in simple cases.
-Or they may require a close collaboration for a customized product development (think about a start-up first stages).
-The company must adapt to its needs and to the reality landscape.
+A company can thrive only if it has the culture and processes in place to quickly find, select, and integrate the best vendors.
+These vendors can have off-the-shelf products in simple cases.
+Or they may require close collaboration for customized product development (think about a start-up in its early stages).
+The company must adapt to its needs and to the reality of the landscape.

 Besides, a lot of vendor risks are created by this dependency.
 They can be business risks (service disruption, quality of service or product), regulatory risks (compliance, privacy, security), or financial risks (contractual, price, vendor stability).
 The recent remarkable privacy regulations (GDPR, CCPA) have also highlighted how the company is responsible for the personal data managed by the vendor.
-Setting programs handling Vendor / Third-party Risk Management is now mandatory in financial institutions.
+Setting programs to handle Vendor/Third-party Risk Management is now mandatory in financial institutions.

-Companies want to be able to work with responsibility with best vendors at business speed.
-Here also, innovative and specialized IT vendors are critical to simplify this so critical pain point.
+Companies want to be able to work with the best vendors at business speed and with responsibility.
+Also, innovative and specialized IT vendors are critical to simplifying this very critical pain point.

 So, what is our doctor selection process now with my partner?
-She looks for the recommended doctors, as long as they have a reasonable availability.
-I used to look at vendors as interchangeable, similarly to doctors.
+She looks for the recommended doctors as long as they have reasonable availability.
+I used to look at vendors as interchangeable, similar to doctors.
 But I was wrong.

-Vendors enable to speed up processes and to create value.
-For each pain point, the best-of-breed vendors solve them with high standard.
-It requires from us efforts to find them and work with them.
-We must set a clear vendor management process, overcome our psychological barriers and manage all the vendors risks.
-It sounds a lot, but this is where our economy heads to, and well… it is exciting that collaboration wins.
+Vendors enable us to speed up processes and to create value.
+For each pain point, the best-of-breed vendors solve it with high standards.
+It requires our efforts to find them and work with them.
+We must set a clear vendor management process, overcome our psychological barriers, and manage all the vendors’ risks.
+It sounds like a lot, but this is where our economy is heading to, and well, it is exciting that collaboration wins.